franciscosanchezoliver/fok_cancer/README.md

 This project is licensed under the MIT License.
 Please see the LICENSE file for details.

 ## Contact
-If you have any questions or comments about this project, please feel free to contact us at Francisco.Sanchez@gmail.com or .
+If you have any questions or comments about this project, please feel free to contact us at borcabar@gmail.com or Francisco.Sanchez@gmail.com